 This study is performed by Lihua Dong at the Laboratory of Reproductive Biology, Rigshospitalet, Denmark in collaboration with Reproductive Medicine, Lund University, Sweden and Clinical Institute, Odense University Hospital, Denmark.

 Patients undergoing chemotherapy for malignant disease will become sterile as a direct consequence of the treatment.
 For adult men fertility can be restored if sperm is preserved before treatment and later used for IVF.
 Pre-pubertal boys do not have the same opportunity.
-Today no efficient method exists to preserve fertility for these patients.
-Approximately 100 and 150 boys in Denmark and Sweden require chemotherapy for cancers every year.
-80 % of them survive to reach adult life where the wishes to have a family may occur.
+Today, no efficient method exists to preserve fertility for these patients.
+Approximately 100 and 150 boys in Denmark and Sweden require chemotherapy for cancers every year and 80 % of the boys survive to reach adult life where many of them wish to have a family.

 This project attempts to develop a new method for fertility preservation and restoration in pre-pubertal boys, as shown in the scheme.
 In a pre-pubertal patient with cancer or fertility-threatening disease, a testicular biopsy containing spermatogonial stem cells (SSCs) is taken before gonadotoxic treatment.
 The biopsy containing SSCs or SSCs after in vitro propagation could be cryopreserved.
 After successful cancer treatment, the SSCs would be autologously transplanted back to the patient’s testis to re-initiate spermatogenesis and restore fertility.
 Before SSC auto-transplantation, the human SSCs will be transplanted into immunodeficient mice to validate the SSC functionality and demonstrate no cancer cell contamination.